Particular/docs.particular.net/samples/azure/azure-service-fabric-routing/sample.md

 snippet: ConfigureLocalPartitions-CandidateVoteCount

 In order to send to specific destination partitions, it is required to provide the a mapping function that connects a business property on the message to a partition key for each outgoing message type.

 E.g. for the `TrackZipCode` command the mapping is done on the `ZipCode` property.

 snippet: ConfigureSenderSideRouting-CandidateVoteCount

+E.g. for the `CloseElection` command the mapping is done on the `Candidate` property.

+snippet: configuresendersiderouting-voter

 ### Message Driven Pub/Sub